nacht29/Python-tools-for-Google/docs/bigquery.md

 ```

 #### **Parameters:**
-- `bq_client`: BigQuery API client created during [set up](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#set-up).
+- `bq_client`: BigQuery API client object created during [set up](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#set-up).
 - `df`: The Pandas Dataframe containing the data to be uploaded to BigQuery.
 - `table_id`: Id of the BigQuery for the data to be uploaded to.
 Usually in `project_id.dataset_name_table_name`.
 - `schema`: Schema definition for the data to be uploaded.
 This hard-sets the data type of the uploaded data.
-See the expandable part in [function call](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#function-call).
+See the expandable part in [function call](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#function-call) on how to define a BigQuery schema in Python code.
 - `autodetect`: If `True`, automatically creates a new table if the current `table_id` doesn't exist.

 #### **Function call:**

 <details>
-<summary>Expand to see how to define schema for BQ upload</summary>
+<summary>Expand to see how to define schema for BigQuery upload</summary>

 Note: you can store the schema definitions in [formats.py](https://github.com/nacht29/Python-tools-for-Google/blob/main/python_utils/formats.py).
 See documentation [here](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/formats.md).